 Uisge - A Day With Laphroaig

 The ultimate experience for a Laphroaig Whisky Fan : start your journey with an extensive tour through the full production of the distillery beginning with the malting floors.Gather your picnic lunch and walking boots and hike out to explore the surrounding landscape, visiting the Kilbride water source, an essential element in making Laphroaig.
 Appreciate the view from this beautiful setting while you enjoy your delicious lunch.
 Hike back to the distillery to sample a selection of handpicked single casks in Warehouse No.1, pick your favourite and hand bottle it to take home.
 Maximum 6 persons per session, £150.00 per person, approximately 4.5 hours duration.
 Online advanced bookings are essential.
+A revised Uisge Experience runs during Silent Season and is £130.00 per person (as the production areas are not available).

 This is an affiliate link: if you click this link and make a purchase we earn a commission at no additional cost to you.